Foreclosures Are Getting Too Close To Home October 3, 2008

 Chartwell & The Bristal, It’s All About Seniors October 19, 2006

-Posted by Geri in Assisted Living, General, In The News, Long Island, New York, Senior Housing, family.1 comment so far
+Posted by Geri in Assisted Living, family, General, In The News, Long Island, New York, Senior Housing.

 Chartwell Senior Housing REIT, with it’s announced transactions today having a total value of approximately $850 million when completed would make it Canada’s number one operator of senior housing facilities.